Syamgith/file-vault/documentation.md

-# Abnormal File Vault - Features Documentation
+# File Vault - Features Documentation

 This document describes the three implemented features for the Abnormal File Vault API.